rseng/starter-pack/portal.md

 ## Setup

-The details of setup can be found in [the README](https://github.com/USRSE/community-template) of the respository, and the overall steps are outlined here:
+The details of setup can be found in [the README](https://github.com/rseng/community-template) of the respository, and the overall steps are outlined here:

  1. Each interested member of your group can add a personal page that is indexed for search.
  2. If your group has a Twitter feed, it can be added to the site's main page.
  3. You can write an "About" page, and a "Support" page that describes what you offer (also indexed).
  4. If you choose, you can write posts that will appear in the site's feed.
-You can also add this feed to the main [us-rse blog](https://us-rse.org/blog)

 ## Branding

-By default, the portal is branded to match the main us-rse page.
-By way of starting with "community-" it will automatically discovered via the blog.
+By default, the portal is branded to match a simple rseng pages design by @vsoch that is used for [rse-stories](https://github.com/USRSE/rse-stories).
-However, if you want to take extra steps to tweak the theme of the template, this would strengthen the branding for your particular institution.
+If you want to take extra steps to tweak the theme of the template, this would strengthen the branding for your particular institution.

 ## Contact